Pylons/pyramid/docs/designdefense.rst

 directives, use some of the more obscure "ZCML hooks" as described in :ref:`hooks_chapter`, or work on the :mod:`repoze.bfg` core code), you will be faced with needing to understand at least some ZCA concepts.
-The ZCA API is pretty quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
+The ZCA API is quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
 Some places it's used unabashedly, and will be forever.
 We know it's a bit quirky, but it's also useful and fundamentally understandable if you take the time to do some reading about it.

 .. _zcml_encouragement: